 Predict technological transformations that not only affect the business but also the products developed.

 We know that navigating all that change requires leadership, but what makes a great manufacturing leader?
-Here’s our top 8 things that great manufacturing leaders do.
+Here are our top 8 things that great manufacturing leaders do.

 1. Build a Company Culture of Enthusiasm, Teamwork, and a Common Vision